junlarsen/eight/README.md

 The compiler is written in Rust, and requires the LLVM Integrated Tester to run its test suite.
 The easiest way to get started is to install both Rust and Poetry (to download Lit).

+We also have some developer tooling specifically built for Eight (like our Lit-based regression tester) which will be built alongside the compiler with `cargo build --all`.
+This is important as the Lit configuration searches for these binaries in order to execute the tests.

+The scripts below will take care of all the requirements needed to get started with developing the compiler.

 ```bash
 curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh
 curl -sSL https://install.python-poetry.org | python3 -